 Publications & Documents

-Unit labour costs (ULCs) in the OECD area fell 0.3 % in the first quarter of 2012, the same rate as in the previous quarter, according to early estimates.
+Unit labour costs (ULCs) in the OECD area rose by 0.3 % in the first quarter of 2012, the same rate as in the previous quarter, according to early estimates.
 This reflects increased labour compensation per unit of labour input and unchanged labour productivity.

 On the request of the G20, the OECD, in co-operation with other international organisations, provides technical analysis to help evaluate the appropriateness of the reforms nominated by countries, and the progress towards implementing those reforms.